-- Tools for News Analysis from Newslea: This emerging ed start-up had developed an easy-to-use portal for teachers.
-Basically, teachers sign up for an account and assign news stories for classrooms to read.
+- Tools for News Analysis from Newsela: This emerging ed startup developed an easy-to-use portal for teachers.
+Teachers sign up for an account and assign news stories for classrooms to read.
 The stories are written for various grade levels, with comprehension quizzes attached.

-A bunch of excellent hubs of Common Core–aligned lesson plans have come online recently.
-I’ve written about a few of these before.
-But I thought I’d bring them all together here.
+Some excellent hubs of Common Core–aligned lesson plans have come online recently.
+I’ve written about a few of these before, but I thought I’d bring them all together here.
 Each features lists of lesson plans and link them to the standards they address.

 - LearnZillion Lesson Plan Sets: There are more than 2,000 Common Core lesson plans on LearnZillion.
-Currently, the majority of standards are covered, with lessons coming soon in a few areas.
+The majority of standards are covered, with lessons coming soon in a few areas.
 In the middle grades, there are hundreds of free resources.

 - ShareMyLesson Common Core Sets: ShareMyLesson brings together Common Core–aligned lessons from all over the web.
 It’s a massive collection that’s easy to navigate.
-Also, all lessons featured on the site are free, and they’re organized by standard.
-The middle grades are covered in-depth here, with options for searching by grade level.
+All lessons featured on the site are free, and they’re organized by standard.
+The middle grades are covered in-depth, with options for searching by grade level.

-- OER Commons Lesson Plan Database: Launched in 2007, OER Commons curates the best open-source lesson plans on the Web.
-They’re easy to search for, and they’ve been developed by established education groups and state departments of education.
+- OER Commons Lesson Plan Database: Launched in 2007, OER Commons curates the best open-source lesson plans on the web.
+They’re easy to search for, and have been developed by established education groups and state departments of education.
 Plenty of great middle school resources here.

-- Free Resources from Achieve The Core: Created by Student Achievement Partners -- a nonprofit founded by three Common Core writers -- the website features plenty of resources produced in-house.
-These activities are arranged by standard, and there a bunch of fun, engaging activities by grade.
+- Free Resources from Achieve The Core: Created by Student Achievement Partners—a nonprofit founded by three Common Core writers—this website features plenty of resources produced in-house.
+These activities are arranged by standard, and there are fun, engaging activities organized by grade.